yuokamura/AirBnB_Berlin/README.md

 # Airbnb_Berlin
+**Unfinished Project**
-This project is completed as the part of Data Scientist Nanodegree by Udacity.
+This project is completed as the part of Data Scientist Nanodegree program by Udacity.
 This README file is organised to follow CRISP-DM (CRoss-Industry-Standard-Process for Data-Mining)

 1. Business Understanding